AdelBeit/jamroom/CONTIBUTING.md

 ### Notes:

-- This project makes heavy use of css modules so if you're contributing to CSS changes please don't add new libraries or frameworks for using CSS, and keep your contributions in CSS modeuls style
+- This project makes heavy uses CSS modules for CSS so if you're contributing to CSS, please don't add new libraries or frameworks for using CSS.